marq24/ha-senec-v3/README.md

 - Added German Setup/GUI "translation" (not for the sensor's yet)

+- Added support to read and update the spare capacity ("Notstromreserve")
+    - When you are using "SENEC Backup Power pro" and you are able to see and update the spare capacity at mein-senec.de, than you can read and update the spare capacity.
+    - Precondition: You are using the Web Api
+    - Since the functionallity is disabled by default, navigate to Settings -> Devices & Services, select the Senec Integration and click on the entities of the Web API.
+    Here you can activate the "Spare Capacity".
+    Once activated you can add the entity to your dashboard.
+When you click on the shown spare capacity on your dashboard a slider will be shown.
+With this slider you can change the spare capacity.
+The chance will automatically be synchronized with mein-senec.de

 ## Switching to this fork...

 Please find in all information you need to know